-• Present the main idea you will be discussing and how you will organize your paper.
-Include how your research study relates to the course content in Nursing 1000.
+• Present the main idea you will be discussing and how you will organize the content in your paper.
+Explain how your research study relates to Level One Nursing course content.

 b.
 What is the significance of the article?
 (14 marks)